 - UX Business Analyst

 - Resolution and Innovation

 - 36 months

 - Apply before

-DisciplinesDesign Graphic Design User Experience Design View 29 other Masters in User Experience Design in United Kingdom
+DisciplinesDesign Graphic Design User Experience Design View 35 other Bachelors in User Experience Design in United Kingdom

 We are not aware of any academic requirements for this programme.

 - A / AS Levels – GCE: 3 A-level qualifications at grades BBB.
 Where candidates are not taking 3 A-levels, NUA will consider combinations of A-level/AS-level and other Level 3 qualifications.